AtaTrkgl/yzv-475e-term-project/README.md

 ![Plot 3](img/readme/plot3.png)

-This plot is the zoomed in version of the left plot in _Plot 2_.
+This plot is the zoomed-in version of the left plot in _Plot 2_.
 The courses above the red line need a capacity increase, below are the top-20 of them:

 1. MTO 451E : ($224.00\%$ full)		(Oceanography)
 1. MTO 350E : ($190.00\%$ full)		(Air Pollution Fundamentals)